mathesar-foundation/mathesar/docs/docs/installation/guided-install/under-the-hood.md

-# Guided Installation Script, Under the Hood
+# Guided installation script: under the hood

 !!! info ""
     This document is related to the [Guided Installation method](./index.md).